• Skip to primary navigation

 • ×

-Home » Learning About Tea » How Theanine in Tea Can Make You Calm and Happy
+Home » Learning About Tea » How The Tea Amino Acid L-theanine Makes You Calm and Happy

-How Theanine in Tea Can Make You Calm and Happy
+How The Tea Amino Acid L-theanine Makes You Calm and Happy

-Published: Nov 11, 2020 · Modified: Feb 9, 2022 by Mary Ann Rollano · 10 Comments I independently review every recommendation.
-May contain affiliate links.
+Published: Nov 11, 2020 · Modified: Mar 15, 2023 by Mary Ann Rollano · 10 Comments I independently review all recommendations.
+Some links may earn commissions to support this publication.

 2.0K shares

 Have you ever wondered why tea drinkers always seem so calm?
-The theanine in tea may be the best-kept secret behind tea drinkers' happiness.
+Only found in tea, l-theanine may be the best-kept secret behind tea drinkers' happiness.

 Can a cup of tea make you happy?

-There are two ingredients in tea that have an extraordinary calming effect on the brain reducing anxiety.
+Two ingredients in tea have an extraordinarily calming effect on the brain, reducing anxiety.

 WHAT IS L-THEANINE?

 A cup of tea can lift mood, improve focus, reduce anxiety, and perhaps ward off dementia.
-That's because tea contains a unique combination of caffeine and an amino acid called l-theanine.
+That's because tea contains a unique combination of caffeine and a non-protein amino acid called l-theanine.
 Theanine has a very calming effect on the brain.

-By tea, I'm referring to black, green, white, and oolong tea made from the Camellia Sinensis plant.
-This tea is different from herbal tea, an infusion made from any other plant, commonly called tisanes.
+I'm referring to the Camellia sinensis plant's black, green, white, and oolong tea.
+This tea differs from herbal tea, an infusion made from any other plant called tisanes.

 Of all the thousands of plants to choose from, why is this one tea plant the most popular beverage in the world?